KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/05-Visualize-data-ggplot2-and-more.md

 ---

 ## ggplot2 package
-Comprare to basic plots, ggplot2 package provides better visually appealing plots. ggplot2 package needs to be installed before use.
+Compare to basic plots, ggplot2 package provides better visually appealing plots. ggplot2 package needs to be installed before use.
 ### Install
 click on `Packages` tab, select on `Install`, then search `ggplo2` under Packages to install ggplots2.